CRISPR: Cas13a

-In 2021, Dr. Hui Yang characterized novel miniature Cas13 protein (mCas13) variants, Cas13X & Cas13Y.
-Using a small portion of N gene sequence from SARS-CoV-2 as a target in characterization of mCas13, revealed the sensitivity and specificity of mCas13 coupled with RT-LAMP for detection of SARS-CoV-2 in both synthetic and clinical samples over other available standard tests like RT-qPCR (1 copy/μL).

 Locus structure

 Repeats and spacers

 The CRISPR array is made up of an AT-rich leader sequence followed by short repeats that are separated by unique spacers.
 CRISPR repeats typically range in size from 28 to 37 base pairs (bps), though there can be as few as 23 bp and as many as 55 bp.
 Some show dyad symmetry, implying the formation of a secondary structure such as a stem-loop ('hairpin') in the RNA, while others are designed to be unstructured.
 The size of spacers in different CRISPR arrays is typically 32 to 38 bp (range 21 to 72 bp).
 New spacers can appear rapidly as part of the immune response to phage infection.
 There are usually fewer than 50 units of the repeat-spacer sequence in a CRISPR array.

 CRISPR RNA structures

 Cas genes and CRISPR subtypes

 Small clusters of cas genes are often located next to CRISPR repeat-spacer arrays.
 Collectively the 93 cas genes are grouped into 35 families based on sequence similarity of the encoded proteins.
 11 of the 35 families form the cas core, which includes the protein families Cas1 through Cas9.
 A complete CRISPR-Cas locus has at least one gene belonging to the cas core.

 CRISPR-Cas systems fall into two classes.
 Class 1 systems use a complex of multiple Cas proteins to degrade foreign nucleic acids.
 Class 2 systems use a single large Cas protein for the same purpose.
 Class 1 is divided into types I, III, and IV; class 2 is divided into types II, V, and VI.
-The 6 system types are divided into 19 subtypes.
+The 6 system types are divided into 33 subtypes.
 Each type and most subtypes are characterized by a "signature gene" found almost exclusively in the category.
 Classification is also based on the complement of cas genes that are present.
 Most CRISPR-Cas systems have a Cas1 protein.
 The phylogeny of Cas1 proteins generally agrees with the classification system, but exceptions exist due to module shuffling.
 Many organisms contain multiple CRISPR-Cas systems suggesting that they are compatible and may share components.
-The sporadic distribution of the CRISPR/Cas subtypes suggests that the CRISPR/Cas system is subject to horizontal gene transfer during microbial evolution.
+The sporadic distribution of the CRISPR-Cas subtypes suggests that the CRISPR-Cas system is subject to horizontal gene transfer during microbial evolution.